kcoulsy/PHP-React-REST-App/README.md

 Requires an Apache server as well as a MySQL Server.
-I suggest Xampp as that's what was used for development Extract all files into the htdocs folder on an apache server With a MySql server running, head to http://localhost/phpmyadmin and create a new database called 'API' Then run the following SQL query
+I suggest Xampp as that's what was used for development Extract all files into the htdocs folder on an apache server With a MySql server running, head to http://localhost/phpmyadmin and create a new database called 'API'

+Then go to http://localhost/init and it should create the users table.
+Alternatively run the following SQL query

 'CREATE TABLE IF NOT EXISTS `users` (
   `id` INT(11) NOT NULL AUTO_INCREMENT ,